Guest Post by Garreth Brooke

 About the course

 The RCM offers three Piano Teacher Specialist Courses: Elementary, Intermediate and Advanced.
-I am studying the entry-level Elementary course, which is open to anyone who holds RCM Grade 8 or equivalent at the piano and who is 16 or above.
-Anyone holding a Grade 8 from ABRSM/Trinity would therefore qualify.
+I studied the entry-level Elementary course, which is open to anyone who holds RCM Grade 8 or equivalent at the piano and who is 16 or above.
+Anyone holding a Grade 8 from a UK examination board would therefore qualify.

-One major attraction is how cost-effective it is: only $499 per course (currently about £305).
-This is lower than all of the options listed above that lead to a qualification.
+One major attraction is how cost-effective it is: only $499 per course (currently about £300).
+This is a significantly lower cost than all of the options listed above that lead to a qualification.

 There are, however, also required books that must be purchased before beginning the course and which therefore push up the cost.
 I will discuss this further below because despite my first scepticism I have come to believe that this is actually one of the major advantages of the course.

 The course is completely online, accessed via a secure web portal that is accessible through a normal web browser and which requires no additional software to be installed.
-I have found it attractively presented and generally easy to navigate.
+It is attractively presented and generally easy to navigate.
+During my course there was a brief technical problem which prevented us from accessing the course materials but this was resolved within hours and all students were given an appropriate deadline extension.

 The course is assessed in two ways: assignments and forum contributions.

 Each week participants are required to submit a written assignment of usually between 500-700 words and also contribute to the forum discussion on the topic of the week.
-The forum requires you to post a 300-500 word long discussion of your thoughts on questions such as “What elements should be included in the student’s first lesson?”, and you are then given additional marks for the usefulness and helpfulness of your responses to other participants.
+The forum requires you to post a 300-500 word long discussion of your thoughts on questions related to the week’s focus, and then you are then given additional marks for the usefulness and helpfulness of your responses to other participants.

 It it this second requirement to respond helpfully to the other participants that I really like.
 One of my concerns about doing an online course was that I might not benefit from meeting other piano teachers, but I’m pleased to say that this has been proved to be completely untrue.
 I have had some really stimulating discussions with the other teachers on the forum, and have been given a number of wonderful suggestions for how I could improve my teaching.